aurelia/aurelia2-examples/README.md

-# aurelia2-examples
+# Aurelia 2 Examples

-A collection of Aurelia 2 example applications showcasing how to build Aurelia 2 applications and other tasks.
+A monorepository of a treasure trove of Aurelia 2 example applications you can use as a guide to help you build your own applications.
+Explore features, concepts and more.